About this property

 Please respect Florida’s wildlife and use caution while visiting district lands.
 These are wild animals.
 For your safety, do not approach or feed any wild animal.
 There are many eagles, ospreys, hawks and alligators around the shores of Lake Jesup, as well as numerous egrets, ibis and great blue herons.
 The restoration of natural systems will improve the habitat and feeding areas for a wide variety of waterfowl.

 - Hiking, bicycling, horseback riding, and wildlife viewing.

-- Boating and canoeing opportunities are available on Lake Jesup and the St. Johns River; however, there are no launches located in the area.
+- Boating and canoeing opportunities are available on Lake Jesup and the St. Johns River.

 Three separate parking areas/entrances.
 Water access can be made via Cameron Wright or Lake Jesup parks, owned by Seminole County.
 For details and to get driving directions from your location, see the Google Maps link on this page.